IsaccBarker/svm/README.md

 ```

 ## Application development
-While SVM does provide documentation, it is recommended you suplement this with the reference binary.
+While GVM does provide documentation, it is recommended you suplement this with the reference binary.

 ## Platforms
-SVM uses only C99 standard headers and platform independent code, so it should work wherever you might find a C compiler that supports C9<li> If not, please support an issue.
+GVM uses only C99 standard headers and platform independent code, so it should work wherever you might find a C compiler that supports C9<li> If not, please support an issue.

 ## Tested platforms